 If smart search doesn’t return the complete and accurate results for a search keyword, you can manually tag assets with the specific search terms you're looking for.

-Machine tags aren't meant to be manually curated.
-Oracle Content and Experience analyzes images based on as many parameters and attributes as possible, leading to dozens of machine tags.
+When you view the tags for an image, the tags shown under Smart Content Tags are the highest ranked machine tags.
+Machine tags are read-only because they aren't meant to be manually curated.
+Oracle Content Management analyzes images based on as many parameters and attributes as possible, leading to dozens of machine tags.
 In addition, our AI models are constantly improving, so machine tagging gets better as new images are added.
 If you're not able to find what you're looking for, you can always add manual tags.
-Oracle Content and Experience gives the highest importance to manual tags when returning results.
+Oracle Content Management gives the highest importance to manual tags when returning results.

 - Does data leave Oracle servers?